ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Abuse/en.md

 You should also report them immediately by clicking the `Report User` button and filling in the prompts.

-If you feel the remarks/advances were highly inappropriate or you are an underage user, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as you can.
+If you feel the remarks/advances were highly inappropriate or you are an underage user, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible.

 ### In a public post on the osu! forums